 What if you’re about to enjoy a relaxing and invigorating activity like a yoga workout?
 Try a tea that will gently stimulate your mind and senses like:

-If you’re serious about improving your health and staying in shape, try finding a nice tea to compliment your exercises.
+If you’re serious about improving your health and staying in shape, try finding a nice tea to complement your exercises.
 There are many more out there so feel free to sample as many as you like to get the best one for you.
 Your body will thank you and you will feel much better than you did with energy drinks and over-caffeinated beverages.